 You’ve probably heard the word “mastering” thrown around quite a bit in music circles.
 Although the term is used often, there are still some misconceptions about exactly what mastering is and why it matters.
 Part of this misunderstanding is historical.
 In the early days of recording, mastering primarily referred to the process of transferring original recording data to an analog storage device.
 This physical device would be the source used to make copies of the data for distribution.

 Of course, today with more resources and digital technology, this old definition of mastering has expanded.
 Most recordings today are digitally mastered, meaning there is no more need for analog storage devices.
 While mastering still in part refers to the transferral and storage processes, the term now encompasses even more.
 Here we will break down every aspect of modern mastering and detail why it’s so important for achieving great-sounding music ready to compete on the market.

 What is mastering?

 So what is mastering today, then?
 Mastering takes place only after all the mixing has been done and each track is working together properly, sitting at ideal frequencies.
 It’s the final step of the entire production process.
-Mastering deals with the equalization of the song as a whole, certain frequencies of the overall mix might need to be emphasized or dialed back, overall loudness is increased with multi-band compression and peak limiting, and dithering is added when reducing bit-rate to the standard 16bit.
+Mastering deals with the equalization of the song as a whole, where certain frequencies of the overall mix might need to be emphasized or dialed back.
+Overall loudness is also increased with multi-band compression and peak limiting, and dithering is added when reducing bit-rate to the standard 16bit.